Docs

 The list of events passed to GA using the built-in integration.

-To overcome the limitations of the built-in GA integration, you may choose to set up the GA event tracking using Chargebee JS callbacks.
+To address the limitations of built-in GA integration, set up GA event tracking using Chargebee JS callbacks.

-Customized event tracking can be used along with built-in tracking to extend the latter's functionality.
-You can track a successful Checkout by passing information to your site in the query parameters of the redirect URL in your plans.
+You can combine customized event tracking with built-in tracking to extend functionality.
+For example, track successful checkouts by passing information to your site via query parameters in the redirect URL in your plans.

 Warning